 7. La Concha, San Sebastian — The Urban Beach That Set the Standard

 If cities had beauty pageants for beaches, San Sebastian would retire the trophy.
-La Concha curves along a sheltered bay right in the city center, with mountains framing either end and a promenade that was practically designed for the evening stroll (paseo) culture that defines Basque life.
+La Concha curves along a sheltered bay right in the city center — a magnificent, 1.6-kilometer-long smile of blonde sand that ranks among Europe’s grandest and most irresistible city beaches.
+Mountains frame either end and a promenade was practically designed for the evening paseo culture that defines Basque life.
 You swim.
 You eat pintxos.
 You swim again.
-This is not a vacation - itâs a lifestyle from which you briefly extract yourself to go home.
+This is not a vacation — it’s a lifestyle from which you briefly extract yourself to go home.
+San Sebastian is raved about far and wide for a food scene twinkling with Michelin stars, and its backdrop of gold-sand beaches and lush green hills also seduces.
+By night, lights glitter over the Bay of Biscay beyond.

-Best time: July-September (shoulder season for promenade walks) Nearest airport: EAS San Sebastian (also BIO Bilbao) Get there without a car: City transport from the center - youâre already here Perfect for: Families, city-break travelers, pintxo enthusiasts Know before you go: Water temps are Atlantic - invigorating, warm it is not
+Best time: July-September (shoulder season for promenade walks) Nearest airport: EAS San Sebastian (also BIO Bilbao) Get there without a car: City transport from the center — you’re already here Perfect for: Families, city-break travelers, pintxo enthusiasts Know before you go: Water temps are Atlantic — invigorating, warm it is not

 Stone arches.
 Grottoes.
 Vaults.
-This beach in Galicia doesnât have a cathedral - it is one, carved by millions of years of Atlantic tides.
-Walk through archways that would make Gaudi jealous, but only at low tide.
-The rest of the time, the sea reclaims its sculpture gallery, which is exactly the kind of dramatic flex youâd expect from Spainâs wildest coastline.
+This beach in Galicia doesn’t have a cathedral — it is one, carved by millennia of Atlantic tides.
+One of northern Spain’s most sensational strands, the 1.5-kilometer-long Cathedral Beach takes its name from the way wind and water have gnawed this rocky coastline into Gothic-style arches, towers, buttresses, and chambers.
+Walk through archways that would make Gaudi jealous, but only at low tide — when the long butterscotch sands are totally exposed.
+The rest of the time, the sea reclaims its sculpture gallery, which is exactly the dramatic flex you’d expect from Spain’s wildest coastline.

-9. Ses Illetes, Formentera - The Water That Doesnât Look Real
+9. Ses Illetes, Formentera — The Water That Doesn’t Look Real

 Best time: June-September (May and October for fewer visitors) Nearest airport: IBZ Ibiza, then ferry to Formentera Get there without a car: Ferry Ibiza-La Savina, then bus, bike, or walk on the island Perfect for: Floaters, snorkellers, anyone who wants to believe the Med can look like this Know before you go: Summer parking and access are regulated — plan ahead